Using Private and Public Assessments in Security Information Sharing Agreements: Imperfect Public Monitoring: The Role of Centralized Monitoring

 \subsection{Constructing Public Strategies: An Example}

-In this section, we present the process through which equilibrium public strategies leading to a desired payoff profile are constructed.
-To simplify the illustration, we consider a two player prisoner's dilemma game with payoff matrix given by Table \ref{t:pdgame}.
+{So far, in both Sections \ref{sec:verify-private} and \ref{sec:verify-public}, we only verified the possibility of constructing equilibrium strategies leading to a desired payoff profile in infinitely repeated interactions, without explicitly specifying firms' strategies at each stage.
+In this section, we present a numerical example to illustrate a \emph{process} through which equilibrium public strategies can be constructed.} To simplify the illustration, we consider a two player prisoner's dilemma game with payoff matrix given by Table \ref{t:pdgame}.

 We first present an overview of the idea behind constructing the equilibrium strategies.
-The utility of firms at each step of the game can be decomposed into their current payoff, plus the continuation payoff; i.e., the expected payoff for the remainder of the game depending on the observed public monitoring output.
+The utility of firms at each step of the game can be decomposed into their current payoff, plus the continuation payoff, i.e., the expected payoff for the remainder of the game depending on the observed public monitoring output.
 Therefore, to achieve an average payoff profile $\mathbf{v}$ as equilibrium in the repeated game, the action profile and the continuation payoffs should be selected so as to maximize firms' expected payoff.

 Formally, we say $\mathbf{v}$ is decomposed by $\mathbf{r}$ on a set $W$ using a mapping $\gamma: B\rightarrow W$ if: